 - possible purchase of hotel when you do your travels

 - and paying for your meals, entertainment, taxi, extra fees, etc.

 It is highly encouraged that you start saving up money and talking to your parents to help you in this process as you embark in your application journey.
-Start doing a budget sheet to see about how much you will be expected to spend.
-Start looking at airplane flights months in advance, usually January of every year is when major airplane companies release various cheap specials to specific destinations.
+Start doing a budget sheet to see how much you will be expected to spend.
+Start looking at airplane flights months in advance, usually, January of every year is when major airplane companies release various cheap specials to specific destinations.
 Do as much research as you can and don’t be discouraged about money, it will all be worth it in the end.

-competing with the other applicants
+Competing with the other applicants

 Do you have a low MCAT score?
 Do you end up with a low GPA?
 The second most common reason that deteriorates students from applying to Podiatric Medical school is their academic scores in either GPA or MCAT.
 You do not need a 4.0 to get accepted into a school and you do not need an extremely high MCAT score to be invited for an interview process.
 The schools see everything you have submitted, the whole package.
 They are quick to point out your strengths and even faster at highlighting your weaknesses.
-However, if you are a hard worker, well-rounded person and motivated to become a Podiatrist, then you have nothing to fear when it comes to applying.
+However, if you are a hard worker, a well-rounded person and motivated to become a Podiatrist, then you have nothing to fear when it comes to applying.

 For a great website that helps students stand out from the rest of the applicants, visit www.howtobepremed.com